MaintenanceLTU/cbm-teaching/fft_python_matlab.md

 ```

 ## Additional notes
-### FFT scaling
+### Spectrum scaling
-For a signal with `N` samples, dividing `Y=abs(fft(signal))` by `N` normalizes the spectrum.
+For a signal with `N` samples and spectral magnitude `Y=abs(fft(signal))`, dividing `Y` by `N` normalizes the spectrum.
 For a one-sided spectrum of a real-valued signal, the negative-frequency components are omitted.
 To preserve the total signal amplitude, the amplitudes of the interior positive-frequency bins are doubled:

 $$
 A[k] =